superlloyd/Poly/README.txt

 This class is an excerpt from my personal project.

-It contains all the code needed to Point to BezierSegment distance measurement.
-It turned out to be quite a lot of Math!

-One need:
+This class is a little show case for a Polynomial class I worked on

+Supported operation:
 - Polynomial class with the following operation
 	- + - * /
-	Derivate()
+	Derivate Integrate
-	FindRoots() (i.e. value for which the Polynomial compute to 0) Compute(x), of course! for double and Complex BezierEquations
+	FindRoots (Polynomial root solver, i.e. value for which the Polynomial compute to 0) Compute, of course! for double and Complex
+	Bezier Equations

-Finally in PolygonUtils there are the (now very simple) measurement methods
+Finally in PolygonUtils there are the (now very simple) measurement methods, demonstrate by calculate shortest distance to Bezier Segment with WPF demo.